 If you would like to talk to someone, please get in touch with our SAMS Welfare Officers

-All of our staff now have access to Big White Wall, a digital mental health support service which is available online, 24/7, and is completely anonymous so you can express yourself freely and openly.
+All of our students and staff have access to Togetherall (formally Big White Wall) which is a digital mental health support service which is available online, 24/7, and is completely anonymous so you can express yourself freely and openly.

-Professionally trained wall guides monitor the community to ensure the safety and anonymity of all members.
-In addition to Big White Wall’s online community, you will have access to a wealth of useful resources and can work through tailored self-help courses covering topics such as anxiety, sleep, weight management, depression and many more.
+Professionally trained Guides monitor the community to ensure the safety and anonymity of all members.
+In addition to the online community, you will have access to a wealth of useful resources and can work through tailored self-help courses covering topics such as anxiety, sleep, weight management, depression and many more.

 For information on how to register, head to bit.ly/2K0N22j

 The UHI support helplines webpage has an extensive list of organisations offering help and support for victims of abuse and sufferers of mental health issues.

 Breathing Space 0800 838587 A free, confidential phone-line to call when feeling down or stressed. breathingspace.scot

 SAM-app A free app to manage anxiety as it is happening.

 STOPP “If you want to start to stop, use STOPP”.
 An app to help to “start to stop your stress, anxiety, depression, negative thinking, over or under-eating, drinking, smoking, drugs, gambling, aggression, self-harm or other unhelpful habits”.

 NHS Living Life: A free confidential telephone service based on a Cognitive Behavioural Therapy (CBT) approach for people suffering from low mood, mild to moderate depression and/ or anxiety.
 The service is available from 1pm – 9 pm Monday to Friday.
 Individuals can either call the service directly to make an appointment or can be referred by their GP.
 Living Life is open from Monday to Friday 1pm - 9pm.
 For access to the service or for further information on Living Life please call 0800 328 9655.